tbanel/uniline/docs/index.md

       (uniline-write-ri→ size)
       (uniline-write-up↑ size))

-The `(interactive "Nsize? ")` form prompt user for the size of the shape if not given as a parameter.
+The `(interactive "Nsize? ")` form prompts user for the size of the shape if not given as a parameter.

 This API works in any mode, not only in `Uniline` minor mode.
-They take care of the infiniteness of the buffer in the right and down directions.
+It takes care of the infiniteness of the buffer in the right and down directions.

-Other useful functions are:

-Drawing and moving many characters at once:
+There are other useful functions operating on many characters at once.
+Contour tracing and flood-filling are among them:

 -   `uniline-contour`
 -   `uniline-fill`

+The following functions operate on a rectangular region, which must be active prior to calling them:

 -   `uniline-draw-inner-rectangle`
 -   `uniline-draw-outer-rectangle`
 -   `uniline-copy-rectangle`